Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 The figure above compares the stroke dataset before and after the cleaning process.
 Prior to cleaning, 4.8% of the population in the dataset had experienced a stroke.
 After cleaning, this percentage increased to 7.2%, indicating that the data cleaning process made the target variable (stroke occurrence) more prevalent.

-In the cleaned dataset, heart risk is defined as a composite variable that includes a positive marker for hypertension and/or heart disease.
+In the cleaned dataset, heart risk is defined as a composite variable that includes a positive marker for hypertension or heart disease.
 If an individual had either condition, they were classified as having heart risk.
 Among those in the cleaned dataset, 20% of individuals with heart risk had experienced a stroke.

 By improving data quality, the cleaned dataset more accurately represents the relationship between key health factors and stroke occurrence.
 This refinement enhances the reliability of predictive modeling and statistical analysis, supporting more precise insights into stroke risk factors.